 Local API Usage

-OpenVox can expose a local voice API for apps, agents, scripts, and automations.
+OpenVox for macOS can expose a local voice API for apps, agents, scripts, and automations.
 The API is hosted on your Mac at http://127.0.0.1:8000/v1.
 Keep it on loopback unless you intentionally need local network access.

 Recommended request flow: